-The curve shows the percentage of people who lived in households that fell below the poverty line in each year from 1959 to 2006.
-The poverty rate has generally fallen since 1959.
-Still, the poverty rate in the United States is greater than that of any other industrialized nation.
+The curve shows the percentage of people who lived in households that fell below the poverty line in each year from 1959 to 2010.
+The poverty rate fell through the 1960s and since has been hovering between about 12% and 15%.
+It tends to rise during recessions.

-Source: DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica Smith, U.S. Census Bureau, Current Population Reports P60-233, Income, Poverty, and Health Insurance Coverage in the United States: 2006, U.S. Government Printing Office, Washington DC, 2007; Table B-1, p.
-44.
+Source: DeNavas-Walt, Carmen, Bernadette D. Proctor, and Jessica Smith, U.S. Census Bureau, Current Population Reports P60-239, Income, Poverty, and Health Insurance Coverage in the United States: 2010, U.S. Government Printing Office, Washington DC, 2011; Figure 4, p.
+14.

 Despite its shortcomings, measuring poverty using an absolute measure allows for the possibility of progress in reducing it; using a relative measure of poverty does not, since there will always be a lowest 1/5, or 1/10 of the population.
 But relative measures do make an important point: Poverty is in large measure a relative concept.
-In the United States, poor people have much higher incomes than most of the world's people or even than average Americans did as recently as the early 1970s.
+In the United States, people defined as poor have much higher incomes than most of the world's people or even than average Americans did as recently as the early 1970s.
 By international and historical standards, the average poor person in the United States is rich!
 The material possessions of America's poor would be considered lavish in another time and in another place.
-For example, in 2005, 43% of poor households in the United States owned their own homes, nearly 75% owned a car, and 78% owned a VCR.
-About 80% of poor households had air conditioning.
+For example, based on data from 2005 to 2009, 42% of poor households in the United States owned their own homes, nearly 75% owned a car, and 64% have cable or satellite TV.
+Over 80% of poor households had air conditioning.
 Forty years ago, only 36% of the entire population in the United States had air conditioning.
 The average poor person in the United States has more living space than the average person in London, Paris, Vienna, or Athens.
-Robert Rector, "How Poor Are America's Poor?
-Examining the "Plague" of Poverty in America," The Heritage Foundation, Policy Research & Analysis, August 27, 2007.
+Robert Rector and Rachel Sheffield, "Understanding Poverty in the United States: Surprising Facts about America's Poor," Heritage Foundation, Policy Research & Analysis, No. 2607, September 13, 2011.

 We often think of poverty as meaning that poor people are unable to purchase adequate food.
-Yet, according to Department of Agriculture surveys, 89% of poor people report that they have adequate food.
-Only 2% reported that they are hungry most of the time.
-In short, poor people in the United States enjoy a standard of living that would be considered quite comfortable in many parts of the developed world-and lavish in the less developed world.Ibid.
+Yet, according to Department of Agriculture surveys, 83% of poor people report that they have adequate food and 96% of poor parents report that their children are never hungry because they cannot afford food.
+In short, poor people in the United States enjoy a standard of living that would be considered quite comfortable in many parts of the developed world-and lavish in the less developed world.
+Ibid.